 Cruise Day 8: Halifax, Nova Scotia

-It’s easy to explore the town yourself.
-There is a visitor information centre located at 1655 Lower Water St. After you exit the cruise arrival terminal building, go right and follow the boardwalk.
+It’s easy to explore the town of Halifax yourself.
+The visitor information center is at 1655 Lower Water Street.
+After you exit the cruise arrival terminal building, go right and follow the boardwalk.
 Pick up maps and speak to local guides at the information center.

-We bought hop on/hop off bus tickets, and then headed to the Maritime Museum, right next door.
+We recommend purchasing hop-on/hop-off bus tickets and heading to the Maritime Museum next door.

-The Maritime Museum has all kinds of artifacts from the Titanic to see and stories to read.
-We then used our bus tickets to visit the Fairlawn Cemetary, about 20 minutes outside of town where many of the recoved bodies of the Titantic sinking were buried.
+The Maritime Museum has all kinds of artifacts from the Titanic to see.
+Use your bus tickets to visit the Fairlawn Cemetary, where many of the recovered bodies from the Titanic are buried.

-Back in the town, there were plenty of vintage vinyl shops to visit, great shopping and boardwalk eateries famous for their seafood.
+Back in the town, there are vintage vinyl shops, great shopping, and boardwalk eateries famous for their seafood to visit.

-Next, a visit to Peggy’s Cove is a really popular excursion.
-This rural fishing community is located on the eastern shore of St. Margarets Bay, about one hour by bus from the center of Halifax.
-The surrounding area and walking trails around the Peggy’s Cove Lighthouse is extremely pretty and well worth a visit.
+Next, a visit to Peggy’s Cove is a popular excursion.
+This rural fishing community is located on the eastern shore of St. Margarets Bay.
+The surrounding area and walking trails around Peggy’s Lighthouse are beautiful and well worth a visit.